breuner/elbencho/contrib/storage_sweep/README.md

 ## A common misconception

-Often we read that a storage service can provide, e.g. 100TB/s throughput.
+Often we read that a storage service can provide, e.g. 1PB/s throughput :grin:.

-This number is meaningless because:
+This number is meaningless because the lack of info about the following, among the others:

 1. How was the number obtained?
-The benchmark hardware setup?
-The benchmark software?
+What is the benchmark hardware setup?
+   How about the benchmark software?
 2. How is the benchmark software configured?
-3. What kind of datasets were used for the measurements?
+3. What kind of datasets was used for the measurements? e.g. their respective histogram?
 4. How long and how many times did the benchmark take to run?
 5. What is the interconnect connecting the storage clients for benchmarking and the storage service?